Skiing in Steamboat

 Update: Steamboat announced in August 2016 that they will open another part of the mountain within a few years.
 We will keep you posted when the mountain opens.

-Remember when I said that Steamboat was kind of far from Denver?
-In this case that is a positive.
+Steamboat is somewhat isolated in northern Colorado, which makes getting to the resort a bit more challenging then some of the other mountains.
+But it is actually a good thing!
 There are hardly ever long lift lines even on holiday weekends.
 Compared to some of the resorts closer to Denver, Steamboat is always a lot less crowded.
 That means you can get in a lot of skiing even in a short amount of time.

 Another great thing about Steamboat’s location is that it tends to get a good amount of powdery snow.
 They actually call it champagne snow because it’s smooth and dry, which is perfect for skiing!

 Click here for more information about the base area, ski school, lodging and other activities in Steamboat.